top of page

 Essential Duties

-• Attends all trainings, parent-teacher conferences, events, and faculty meetings;
+• Attends trainings and meetings;

 • Maintains a professional working atmosphere and confidentiality of information in relation to staff, children, families, and co-workers.

-Minimum Qualifications
+Qualifications

-• Willing to work with and be mentored by current faculty.
+• Willing to work with and be mentored by current faculty;

 • Experienced in (or at least intrigued by) alternative approaches to education.